darinnstathos/azure-network-protocols/README.md

 3. Navigate to Azure (outside of Windows VM) > Select 'Virtual Machines' > Select 'VM2-Linux'
 4. Select ‘Networking’ on the left-hand bar > Click ‘Add Inbound Security Rule’
 5. Our goal is to cease ICMP traffic from anywhere and everywhere.
 Thus, we leave the Source with “Any” and Destination “Any”.
 Port ranges don’t need to be specified since we want to stop it from everywhere.
 Under ‘Protocol’ select ‘ICMP’.
 The action should be ‘Deny’ since we want to cease traffic.
 6. The priority number is important.
 We want to give it top priority.
 We want this rule to be honored and not allow other rules to tamper with it.
 Thus, we give it the earliest/smallest number so it’s placed at the top of the hierarchy.
-Anything above 300 is good so in this case we will type ‘200’
+Anything above 300 is good as an extra measure in avoiding the SSH rule.
+In this case we will type ‘200’
 7. We will give it the name ‘DenyICMPAnywhere’ and ‘Add’

 <br>